MubinMuhammad/Zinc/README.md

 ## What is it?
 Well, Zinc is an image processor, written in C. It supports:
-- 4 types of grayscale conversion.
+- GrayScale Avarage
+- GrayScale Luminosity
+- GrayScale Lightness

-- brightness adjustment
+- Brightness adjustment
-- tinting
+- Tinting
-- inverting colors
+- Inverting colors

+- Cropping without changing the resolution
+- Cropping with changing the resolution

 more things will be added soon like: blur, sharpening, edge-detection etc.

 ## Building
+If you are using Windows you do have to use mingw32 or mingw64.
-Go to the project directory.
-And then run this command in your terminal or command prompt (you might have to open up cmd in the file explorer in Windows for easier access):
+Go to the project's root directory.
+And then run the command below in a terminal(cmd for Windows):
 ```bash
 gcc src/*.c -o zinc -lm
 ```